DinghaiZ/3-prime-READS-plus/README.md

 23. Annotate Alu and IRAlu elements (human samples only).
 24. Use DESeq2 to transform data and calcualte pA site fold change (FC).

 **Part 3.
-Machine Learning** (Coming soon.)
+Use machine learning to identify features that may significantly influence experiment outcome** (Coming soon.)
-1. Use machine learning to identify features that may contribute to expression regulation
+1. Random forest models
-2. Use machine learning to identify features that may contribute to alternative polyadenylation
+2. Deep neurual networks

 ## What are in each folder?